tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 ** -- 4th - and then copy the sfx and data ones from the super-pack again onto "temp folder SuP".
 This procedure should guarantee that all the folders and files are named properly while using those mod files and having updated ones (because when Windows OS replaces a file by another it may replace the contents, but if one was called "AAAA" and the other "aaaa" then the name of the oldest file will remain).
 * For older mods like the Shadow Battlecrab mod which is stored on .BCMod format you may require of extra tools, like BCUT (Bridge Commander Universal Tool) -> BCTools -> BCMod Unpacker (https://www.gamefront.com/games/bridge-commander/file/bridge-commander-universal-tool-bcut-v-1-8-1)
 * For some other mods that are inside .exe like the Omega-class, you might need to create a "fake" install - which requires of data, sfx and script folders and stbc.exe - fortunately for the Omega-class that is not the case.
-* Babylon 5 uniforms https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms, but only some elements.
+* Babylon 5 uniforms https://www.gamefront.com/games/bridge-commander/file/babylon-5-uniforms (by Houliganisle), but only some elements.
+Alternatively, https://www.gamefront.com/games/bridge-commander/file/b5-earthforce-bridge-crew-only which updates this properly (by TiqHud).